NESSUS allows you to treat parameters of your existing model as random variables to quantify the reliability of your design.

 3 Cross Platform GUI

-The NESSUS graphical interface is easy to use and available for various versions of Windows, Linux, and Mac OS X.
+The NESSUS graphical interface is easy to use and available for Windows and Linux.

 - NESSUS is a modular computer software program for performing probabilistic analysis of structural/mechanical components and systems.